Palestinian assailants shoot dead Israeli guard in West Bank | Law-Order

 - Israel

-Palestinian assailants have shot and killed a security guard at the entrance of a Jewish settlement in the occupied West Bank, the Israeli military said, in a fresh attack that would further fuel Israeli-Palestinian tensions that have soared in the past two months.
+Palestinian assailants shot and killed a security guard at the entrance of a Jewish settlement in the occupied West Bank late Friday, the Israeli military said.
+The fresh attack could further fuel Israeli-Palestinian tensions that have soared in the past two months.

-Early Saturday, the Israeli military said the attackers arrived at Ariel settlement entrance and shot the guard in his post before fleeing the scene.
-The military launched a pursuit in the West Bank to get to the suspects.
+The Israeli military said early Saturday that the attackers arrived at the Ariel settlement entrance and shot the guard in his post before fleeing the scene.
+The military launched a pursuit of the suspects in the West Bank.

+In a separate incident, Israeli troops shot and killed a 27-year-old Palestinian man during clashes at Azoun village near the town of Qalqilya early Saturday, the Palestinian Health Ministry said.

+A string of Palestinian attacks in Israel and the West Bank over the past two months have left 14 Israelis dead.
+At least 27 Palestinians have been killed by Israeli security forces in recent weeks.

 The police say Palestinians inside the Al-Aqsa Mosque compound began hurling stones and fireworks around dawn in the direction of a heavily guarded gate that leads to the Western Wall, the holiest place where Jews can pray.
 The police advanced into the compound, firing rubber-coated bullets.